Swim For Life Tairawhiti

 Swim For Life Tairawhiti is working to address the decline in children's swimming ability and to help our region work towards a consistent record of no drowning.
 They provide children in our local community with fundamental skills to maximise their lifelong enjoyment and participation in a variety of water situations.

-Their 2015 Sunrise grant supported the delivery of over 25,000 lessons to 2,500 students at 27 schools from Manutuke to Hicks Bay, helping those children to become more confident and safer in the water.
+Their grant in 2015 supported the delivery of over 25,000 lessons to 2,500 students at 27 schools from Manutuke to Hicks Bay, helping those children to become more confident and safer in the water.
 Click here to check our their video.

 Slip, slop, slap and wrap